 It was during this period that sales started to slump considerably and it was then that the years of neglect of the production equipment began to show up quite dramatically.
 Lower sales caused a reduction in the workforce, and for long periods there was short time working, and even some temporary closure of the factory.
 This had a demoralising effect on the remaining workforce which in turn led to even more problems.
 Quality dropped to previously unseen levels and there had even been lorry loads of unusable moped sold to Germany whose engines seizing after only some 100 km of use.
 The reason for this poor quality was simple, tooling for the production of the crankcases was now so dilapidated that the openings for the crank bearings had been machined too small.

 For the U.K. readers of this, you might be interesting to know that some 300 of these faulty mopeds rejected by Germany were sent to the UK by Motokov and sold there as cheap motorcycles to obtain cherished registration number plates.
 I was horrified at the time over this practice but was assured by Motokov that these bikes were never destined to actually go on the road, their numbers eventually being sold to the personalised number plate trade.
 [These mopeds were subsequently sold off cheaply in the UK, some of them in batches of 10 at a time, but there was no warning about them being unsuitable for normal use.
 Some of them had their handlebars modified so that one side would swivel round to enable the moped to be carried more easily on the rear of a camper van.
-Many of them are still in circulation and still crop up on ebay from time to time.
-I have just bought what I believe to be one of these.
-I will do a bit more research and publish more information when available. - jawamoped]
+Many of them are still in circulation and still crop up on ebay from time to time. - jawamoped]